TrevorCD/LED-Audio-Visualizer/README.md

 ## Requirements

 1. Arduino with at least 4000 bytes of program storage, at least 500 bytes of dynamic memory, and 5V power.
 (Arduino Nano used)
-2. Arduino IDE and USB OR AVR programmer
+2. Arduino IDE OR AVR programmer
+3. USB A to micro (for connection between microcontroller and PC during programming)
-3. Electronic components (see below)
+4. Electronic components (see below)
-4. 3D printer and chasis components (see below)
+5. 3D printer and chasis components (see below)
-5. Soldering iron
+6. Soldering iron

 ## Usage